exasol/exasol-driver-go/README.md

 There are two driver properties that control how TLS certificates are verified: `validateservercertificate` and `certificatefingerprint`.
 You have these three options depending on your setup:

 * With `validateservercertificate=1` (or `config.ValidateServerCertificate(true)`) the driver will return an error for any TLS errors (e.g. unknown certificate or invalid hostname).

-Use this when the database has an CA-signed certificate.
-This is the default.
+    Use this when the database has a CA-signed certificate.
+This is the default behavior.
-* With `validateservercertificate=1;certificatefingerprint=<fingerprint>` (or `config.ValidateServerCertificate(true).CertificateFingerprint("<fingerprint>")`) you can specify the fingerprint (i.e. the SHA256 sum) of the server's certificate.
-This is useful when the database has a self-signed certificate with invalid hostname.
+* With `validateservercertificate=1;certificatefingerprint=<fingerprint>` (or `config.ValidateServerCertificate(true).CertificateFingerprint("<fingerprint>")`) you can specify the fingerprint (i.e. the SHA256 checksum) of the server's certificate.

+    This is useful when the database has a self-signed certificate with invalid hostname but you still want to verify connecting to the corrrect host.

+    **Note:** You can find the fingerprint by first specifiying an invalid fingerprint and connecting to the database.
+The error will contain the actual fingerprint.
 * With `validateservercertificate=1` (or `config.ValidateServerCertificate(false)`) the driver will ignore any TLS certificate errors.

-Use this if the server uses a self-signed certificate and you don't know the fingerprint.
-This is not recommended.
+    Use this if the server uses a self-signed certificate and you don't know the fingerprint. **This is not recommended.**

 ## Information for Users